KleySantana/CS50/readme.md

 # CS50x Final Project - CINEMATRON
 Ahoy!
 Welcome to Cinematron, a simplistic website for movies and tv shows fans.
-I chose to build this web application because one of the things I found very interesting in Finance was the API.
+I chose to build this web application as my final project because one of the things I found very interesting in the problem set Finance was the API.
 Since it wasn't taught in class, I had to learn from scratch.
 In this web application, I built seven different API URLs.
 I also expanded my knowledge of python, jinja, CSS, and HTML.

 Languages:
 - HTML